-OMG what a treat this pumpkin bread pudding is!
-I must say, if on its own it’s delightful, served with ice cream and butterscotch sauce is just WOW.
+What a treat this pumpkin bread pudding is!
+I must say, if on its own it's delightful, served with ice cream and butterscotch sauce is just WOW.
+I used it for my Sticky Toffee Pudding too, and what a great sauce it is!
 Definitely on my favourite pumpkin desserts list now, and a repeat is on my to-bake list really soon.

 It's it amazing that you don't need to worry about making a dessert batter, but just use some good old bread that you might not really like to eat anyway?
 Because the secret to a good bread pudding is using old bread, at least 1-2 days old.
 Not proper stale bread, but not fresh either.

 The pumpkin custard is dead easy to make, since we basically just mix the ingredients together.
 And the butterscotch sauce is as easy.
 Not sure why I was under the impression it takes time and effort to make it, I was obviously so wrong about it.

 And let's not forget the vanilla ice cream, a classic, but it works like a treat with this pudding.
 So, why not make it at home?
 My Easy Homemade Vanilla Ice Cream (No Churn) can't be simpler.
 So let's say how to put everything together.

 - bread slices - 3 cups cubed bread

 - pumpkin puree

 - pumpkin pie spice - or just cinnamon

 - dark brown sugar